stevendick/cryptovalue/README.md

 Non-Windows: `./gradlew build`

+# Test Results
+After the build, the test results can be found in:

+Windows: `build\reports\tests\test`

+Non-Windows: `build/reports/tests/test`

 # Running
 The compiled JAR is configured with the main class.
 To run, go to the command line and change to the cryptovalue project directory: